-Written by Noona Barlow and Francis Kean, McGill and Partners
+Written by Noona Barlow and Francis Kean from McGill and Partners

 In March 2021 the UK government published a consultation paper called “Restoring trust in audit and corporate governance.”
 Among other things it proposes “new reporting and attestation requirements covering resilience planning, designed to sharpen directors’ accountability in (…) key management areas within the largest companies.”